-While these additional optics are imperative to creating a system with enough sensitivity to detect gravitational waves, increasing the power can introduce or amplify other sources of noise or optical losses.
-One such example is from defects that are physically present in mirrors from their fabrication, particularly point absorber defects [5].
-Our project for the summer of 2022 will be to create an in-air facility with a setup to test adaptive optics that counteract these and, ideally, other thermally-induced mirror deformations in aLIGO's mirrors.
-The key components of the facility include an infrared-detecting camera, a thin screen to act as a test mass, and the annular ring heater developed by Dr. Richardson and his colleagues [7].
+One proposed solution to the limitations noted here is a next generation ring heater actuator designed to address higher order modes (HOM ring heater) [8].
+While the Richardson lab has extensive theoretical models of this HOM ring heater, there is still need to experimentally test that the HOM ring heater will perform as expected, hopefully in time for the O4 run.
+Our project for the summer of 2022 was to create an in-air facility with a setup to test the HOM ring heater and other future adaptive optics that counteract these and, ideally, other thermally-induced mirror deformations in aLIGO.
+The key components of the facility include an infrared-detecting camera, a thin screen to act as a test mass, and the annular ring heater developed by Dr. Richardson and his colleagues [8].